Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As a mineral oil, there are also some associated risks regarding aspiration of liquid Vaseline.
 Cats are particularly susceptible to aspiration pneumonia.
 This occurs when this oily substance gets to your cat’s lungs rather than their digestive system.
 It creates a serious problem that can be fatal.

-If using Vaseline as an oral supplement for your cat’s hairballs, then ensure that you never force-feed it into their mouths.
+If using Vaseline as an oral supplement recommended by your vet for your cat’s hairballs, then ensure that you never force-feed it into their mouths.
 If you ever use it on your cat’s skin, make sure you apply a very thin layer and try to avoid your cat licking it off.
-However, do not panic if it is a one-off situation as this should not harm your cat.
+However, do not panic if this occurs, as a one-off situation like this is unlikely to end in aspiration.

 hepper single cat paw divider